$T$-convex $T$-differential fields and their immediate extensions: -convex -differential fields

 \subsection{Examples}

 As mentioned in the introduction, the following example fits comfortably within the framework of~\cite{ADH18B}:

-\begin{example}[Real closed valued differential fields] Let $(R,\cO)$ be a real closed valued field.
+\begin{example}[Real closed valued differential fields] Let $R$ be a real closed field and let $\cO$ be a proper convex valuation ring of $R$.
 Then $\cO$ is $\RCF$-convex by~\cite[Proposition 4.2]{DL95}.
 Let $\der$ be a derivation on $R$ which is continuous with respect to the valuation topology.
 By~\cite[Proposition 2.8]{FK19}, $\der$ is an $\RCF$-derivation, so $(R,\cO,\der) \models \RCF^{\cO,\der}$.
-Conversely, every model of $\RCF^{\cO,\der}$ is a real closed valued field with a continuous derivation. \end{example}
+Conversely, every model of $\RCF^{\cO,\der}$ is a real closed nontrivially valued field with a continuous derivation. \end{example}

-Hardy fields, which are deeply connected to o-minimality, provide a rich source new of examples:
+Hardy fields, which are deeply connected to o-minimality, provide a rich source of new examples:

-\begin{example}[$\cR$-Hardy fields] Let $\cR$ be an arbitrary o-minimal expansion of the real field in a language $\cL_{\cR}$.
-By extending $\cL_{\cR}$, we may assume that $T_{\cR} := \Th(\cR)$ has quantifier elimination and a universal axiomatization.
+\begin{example}[$\cR$-Hardy fields] Let $\cR$ be an arbitrary o-minimal expansion of the real field in an appropriate language $\cL_{\cR}$.
+By extending $\cL_{\cR}$, we may assume that $\cL_{\cR}$ contains a constant symbol for each $r \in \R$ and that $T_{\cR} \coloneqq \Th(\cR)$ has quantifier elimination and a universal axiomatization.
 Following~\cite{DMM94}, we define an \textbf{$\cR$-Hardy field} to be a Hardy field $\cH$ which is closed under all function symbols in $\cL_{\cR}$.
 That is, $\cH$ is an ordered field of germs at $+\infty$ of unary functions $f\colon \R \to \R$ such that: \begin{enumerate} \item If the germ of $f$ belongs to $\cH$, then so does the germ of $f'$; \item If $F$ is an $n$-ary function symbol in $\cL_{\cR}$ and the germs of $f_1,\ldots,f_n$ belong to $\cH$, then the germ of the composite function $x\mapsto F\big(f_1(x),\ldots,f_n(x)\big)$ belongs to $\cH$. \end{enumerate} Let $\cH$ be an $\cR$-Hardy field.
 Then $\cH$ admits a natural expansion to a model of $T_{\cR}$~\cite[Lemma 5.8]{DMM94}.
-Let $\der$ denote the natural derivation on $\cH$, which sends the germ of $f$ to the germ of $f'$, and let $\cO$ be the set of germs which are bounded $n \in \N$.
-Then $\cO$ is the convex hull of the prime model of $T_{\cR}$, so $\cO$ is $T_{\cR}$-convex by Fact~\ref{fact-hull}.
-The chain rule from elementary calculus tells us that $\der$ is a $T_{\cR}$-derivation.
-As the derivation on $\cH$ is small, it is continuous, so $\cH\models \TdO_{\cR}$. \end{example}
+Let $\der$ denote the natural derivation on $\cH$ which sends the germ of $f$ to the germ of $f'$, and let $\cO$ be the convex hull of $\R$ in $\cH$, where each $r \in \R$ is identified with the germ of the constant function $x\mapsto r$.
+Then $\cO$ is $T_{\cR}$-convex by Fact~\ref{fact-hull}, and the chain rule from elementary calculus tells us that $\der$ is a $T_{\cR}$-derivation.
+As the derivation on $\cH$ is small, it is continuous, so $\cH\models \TdO_{\cR}$ (assuming $\cO \neq \cH$). \end{example}